Why Is My Lawn Mower Spark Plug Covered In Oil?

 Spark plug in the internal combustion

 Once cleaned all that’s left is to fill the mower with gas or an oil mixture and test the lawnmower.
-Fill the gas tank with enough gas to keep the engine running and good.
+Fill the lawn mower gas tank with enough gas to keep the engine running and good.
 Turn the mower on and try to cut a 2-inch lawn in the fastest way possible.
 If you find that the lawnmower cycles over and runs itself, the blades didn’t have enough fuel or were dirty the blades are dirty also.
 One of the best tips we can give is to take the blade out completely, that way the dirt can be cleaned out efficiently and you can get good cleaning of all the blades.
 Being sure that the blades are sharp is also important because dull blades can cause more stress on the engine.
-Try cutting some of the grass off of the blades and see how the engine works.
+Try cutting some of the grass off of the blades and see how the lawn mower engine works.

 Also read: How to Clean a Lawn Mower Grass Bag.